 Section 9.
-The Superintendent of the Department, or his designee or designees, is authorized to approve requests for annual leave.
+The Superintendent of each said Department, or his designee or designees, is authorized to approve requests for annual leave.
 The persons authorized to approve annual leave shall determine when and in what amount an employee may be granted annual leave.
 Equitable and considerate treatment of all employees as well as work requirements will be the determining factors in the granting of annual leave.
 Employees shall be afforded the opportunity to use their annual leave to avoid leave forfeitures.
 Annual leave must be requested in advance, except when unusual or unforeseen circumstances prevent the employee from making the request in advance.
 Under such circumstances, the employee shall notify the person authorized to approve his leave or the reason for his absence before or at the beginning of his scheduled tour of duty.

 Section 10.
-Annual leave may in unusual and deserving cases be advanced in the discretion of the Superintendent of the Department to an employee at any time during a leave year, except in the case of an employee who has not completed the qualifying period of one hundred and eighty (180) days provided for in Section 6 of this Article.
+Annual leave may in unusual and deserving cases be advanced in the discretion of the Superintendent of each said Department to an employee at any time during a leave year, except in the case of an employee who has not completed the qualifying period of one hundred and eighty (180) days provided for in Section 6 of this Article.
 Any such advance shall not exceed the amount of annual leave the employee is entitled to earn in the leave year.
 Advanced annual leave will not be granted if it is known in advance or there is reason to believe that the employee is not expected to return to duty.
 All credits of annual leave which become due while there is an outstanding debit of annual leave must be applied to the debit.
 If the employment of an employee who has been advanced annual leave shall be terminated before the full amount of such advanced annual leave shall be earned, the employee shall refund to the City the amount of compensation owed for any unearned advanced leave.

 Section 11.
-Employees shall receive one personal day per calendar year.
+Each Employee in the Union will be entitled to one (1) personal day in each calendar year.
 Effective January 1, 2013, personal days shall run on the calendar year, the same as annual leave.
 Employees in departments where personal days have been calculated on the fiscal year shall receive one personal day on July 1, 2012 which must be used by December 31, 2012.
 Employees shall receive one personal day on January 1, 2013 for calendar year 2013 and each calendar year thereafter.
 Personal days must be used in the year they are earned and may not be carried over to a subsequent year.
+Personal days may be taken in one-hour increments, subject to the operating needs of the department.
 The parties agree that said personal day shall be available only at such times as its use does not require the Employer to incur any overtime expense.

-SICK LEAVE
+ARTICLE 9 SICK LEAVE